exis-io/exis-io.github.io/pages/internals/Overview.md

 Here is a quick breakdown of the important aspects of Exis:

-## 1 - Developers use Exis through client-side libraries (Riffle)
+## 1 - Exis is used through client-side libraries

-In order to take advantage of Exis, developers need to add just one client-side library to their project, called [Riffle][riffle].
+In order to take advantage of Exis, developers need to add one client-side library to their project, called [Riffle][riffle].
 This library provides all of the core components of Exis: communication, type checking, serialization, database access, authentication, logging, and more.

 ## 2 - Exis is communication